Creative Arts Department – Statement of Intent

-Through the course the students study 3 units.
-Unit 1 allows the students to pick a performance and a technical skill to create a presentation to “pitch” their idea for a performance.
+AQA TECHNICAL AWARD IN PERFORMING ARTS: Through the course the students study 3 units.
+Unit 1 allows the students to select a performance and a technical skill to create a presentation to ‘pitch’ their idea for a performance.
 Through this unit they develop their performance and technical skills and work as a team.
 This unit is assessed internally though a portfolio of work and a recorded group presentation.
 In the second unit, the students work on creating a performance to fit a brief set by AQA.
-They can chose either a performance skill or a technical skill for this unit.
-This is assessed internally as a final performance.
-Unit 3 is a written exam in the summer term of year 10 or 11.
+They can choose either a performance skill or a technical skill for this unit which is assessed internally as a final performance.
+Unit 3 is a written exam in the summer term of Year 10 or 11.
 It focuses on the skills and areas covered through units 1 and 2.

 Student learn to study independently and use their creativity to produce performances in Performing Arts.
 The course can lead to a further study of Music, Drama, Dance and Media.

 Key Stage 4 students are actively encouraged to attend various Performing Arts clubs and take part in performances throughout the school year.
 Trips to theatres to see a variety of performances will be arranged and attendance is encouraged.
-Guitar, drums and vocal lessons are available through Lancashire Music Services..
+Peripatetic guitar, drums and vocal lessons are available through Lancashire Music Services.

 At Key Stage 4 students have a number of booster sessions to focus on key areas of their GCSE curriculum, these sessions are designed to enhance and extend existing learning, this occurs across the whole department.

-Trips organised by the department are designed to give students an insight into Industry, whether it be to see a local employer within the manufacturing industry or see how the Hospitality and Catering Industry work in a real life scenario, visiting the theatre or with trips to UCLan where their student ambassadors allow our students to work with post-graduate photography students and also to visit their studios.
+Trips organised by the department are designed to give students an insight into industry, whether it be to see a local employer within the manufacturing industry or see how the hospitality and catering industry work in a real life scenario, visiting the theatre or with trips to UCLan where their student ambassadors allow our students to work with post-graduate photography students and visit their studios.

-Recently we have been able to secure a 3D printer for the department and this has created a link with BAE systems, this is designed to encourage students to see the importance of more practical skills that could benefit them in their future careers.
+Recently we have secured a 3D printer for the department and this has created a link with BAE systems which encourages students to see the importance of how practical technology skills could benefit them in their future careers.
 Christ the King is always looking to develop links with local employers and industry, which is something that will continue to develop moving forward.

 Within Performing Arts there are also a range of lunch-time and extra-curricular clubs for students at both Key Stages as well a variety of performances that students are able to take part in.
 Lancashire Music Services provide excellent links with local music teachers to provide a range of tuition for a range of different musical instruments.